urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/subscriptions.md

 current subscription state and do nothing.

-`++diff-noun` is called when we get a `%diff` update along a subscription, and it's marked with `noun`.  `++diff-noun` is given the wire that we originally passed the `%peer` subscription request along and the data we got back.
+`++diff-noun` is called when we get a `%diff` update along a subscription with a mark of `noun`.  `++diff-noun` is given the wire that we originally passed with the `%peer` subscription request along and the data we got back.
 In our case we just print out the data.

 `++reap` is called when we receive an acknowledgment as to whether the subscription was handled successfully.
-I think `reap` is supposed to bring to mind a backwards `peer` just like `coup` brings to mind a backwards `poke`, but if that mnemonic isn't helpful, just memorize it.
+You can remember that `++reap` is the counterpart to `++peer` as it's almost spelled the same as 'peer' backwards.
+Similarly, `coup` is similar to 'poke' backwards.

-Anyhow, `++reap` is given the wire we attempted to subscribe over and a possible error message.
-Of cours, there's only an error message if it fails.  `(unit type)` means "either `~` or `[~ type]`, which means it's used like Haskell's "maybe" or C's nullability.
+Moving forward, `++reap` is given the wire we attempted to subscribe over, possibly along with an error message in cases of failure. `(unit type)` means "either `~` or `[~ type]`, which means it's used like Haskell's "maybe" or C's nullability.
 If `error` is `~`, then the subscription was successful, so we tell that to the user.
 Otherwise, we print out the error message.

+Excercises XX